Blahah/scraperJSON-demo-paper/title.md

-Thresher: literature-scale mining with community-maintained collections of standardised scrapers
+Thresher: literature-scale mining with community-maintained collections of scraperJSON scrapers